gregoirechomette/ml-atap-usr/README.md

 # ml-atap-usr
-Load asteroid damage ML models from a C++ code.
-Use the models for inference to predict the ground damage of asteroid impacts as well as the sensitivity (derivative) of the ground damages w.r.t. the input parameters.
+Use accurate machine learning models to predict the number of people affected by an asteroid impact scenario given the entry conditions.
+Compute derivatives of the number of people affected w.r.t. the entry conditions in order to help mission design teams.

 ## How to install it
 ### Clone the current repository